 Historically, data augmentation has been combined with numerical approximation, sequential Monte Carlo, and/or MCMC to fit the parameters of an SSM.
 When an SSM is well-approximated by Gaussian distributions, efficient proposal distributions for the latent states in a data augmentation approach include those derived from Laplace approximation \citep{Kristensen_2016} and extensions to the Kalman filter \citep{Giordani_2010}.
 In the general case, more computationally intensive methods are usually required, such as the particle Gibbs (PG) sampler \citep{Lindsten_2012, Chopin_2015, Fearnhead_2016} or particle Gibbs with ancestor sampling (PGAS) \citep{Lindsten_2014}.
-PG and PGAS are classes of particle MCMC method \citep{Andrieu_2010} which use sequential Monte Carlo (SMC) to update all states simultaneously conditional on the parameters.
-In their use of SMC, PG and PGAS methods rely on few assumptions about the underlying state and observation distributions.
-However, these methods can be computationally expensive, particularly if many samples are required in the SMC steps due to sample impoverishment \citep{Rainforth_2016, Wang_2017}.
-One approach to overcoming sample impoverishment is the introduction of deterministic resampling, which uses a deterministic grid over the state-space to retain samples that may otherwise be discarded in the SMC steps \citep{Li_2012}.
-Although we do not develop a particle MCMC approach here, the use of a deterministic grid to efficiently sample the latent states is related to the approach presented in this paper.
+PG and PGAS are classes of particle MCMC method \citep{Andrieu_2010} which use sequential Monte Carlo to update all states simultaneously conditional on the parameters.
+In their use of sequential Monte Carlo, PG and PGAS methods rely on few assumptions about the underlying state and observation distributions.
+However, these methods can be computationally expensive, particularly if many samples are required in the sequential Monte Carlo steps due to sample impoverishment \citep{Rainforth_2016, Wang_2017}.
+One approach to overcoming sample impoverishment is the introduction of deterministic resampling, which uses a deterministic grid over the state space to retain samples that may otherwise be discarded in the sequential Monte Carlo steps \citep{Li_2012}.
+Although we do not develop a particle MCMC approach here, the use of a deterministic grid to efficiently sample the latent states is related to our approach.